 Nicholas joined Watsi on May 26th, 2014.
-Five years ago, Nicholas became the 1339th member to automatically support a new Watsi patient every month.
-Since then, 4,626 more people have become monthly donors!
-Nicholas' most recent donation supported Tho, a mom from Cambodia, to fund nerve-repair surgery so she can use her left hand again.
+Six years ago, Nicholas joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Nicholas' most recent donation supported Thavy, a 62-year-old grandmother from Cambodia, to fund nerve-repair surgery so she can use her left hand again.

 Nicholas has funded healthcare for 60 patients in 11 countries.